Refacing Methods

 Disadvantages

-Refacing Method 102 (RM102) utilizes plywood on both the face (front) and sides of the cabinet.
+Refacing Method 103 (RM103) utilizes wood veneer on both the face (front) and sides of the cabinet.
+Materials This method can be used with either Paper Back, Wood Back, or Resin Back Wood Veneer.

 Corner Treatment Options